Criminal damage in English law: "Destroys or damages"

 The front wheel of this bicycle has arguably been "destroyed", but the bicycle itself has not been destroyed as its frame is undamaged and the wheel could be replaced.
 However, taken as a whole, the bicycle has clearly been "damaged".

 Whether destruction or damage has occurred is an issue of fact and degree in each case and case law suggests that damage must be more than de minimis.
-In A (a juvenile) v R (1978), the defendant spat on a police officer's raincoat, which was easily wiped clean; it was held that this did not amount to damage within the 1971 Act.
+In A (a juvenile) v R (1978), the defendant spat on a police officer's raincoat, which was easily wiped clean; it was held that this did not amount to damage within the Criminal Damage Act 1971.
 In Morphitis v Salmon (1989), a scratch to a scaffolding pole could not be proven to have been done by the defendant, and the court doubted whether it could amount to damage anyway as it did not impair its value or usefulness.
 However, the conviction was quashed solely because the charge had alleged damage to a part of the scaffolding that had been removed by the defendant.
 The court was unanimous that had the charge been criminal damage for dismantling the barrier, they would have upheld the conviction as it impaired its usefulness as a barrier.
 Their reasoning being:

 The authorities show that the term "damage" for the purpose of this provision, should be widely interpreted so as to conclude not only permanent or temporary physical harm, but also permanent or temporary impairment of value or usefulness.

 A different conclusion was reached in Hardman v Chief Constable of Avon and Somerset Constabulary (1986), where graffiti, although eventually removable by action of rainfall, was actually washed away by the local authority, incurring expense, and was held to be criminal damage.